Walgreens: 21st century

-On September 10, 2013, Walgreens announced it had acquired Kerr Drug.
+In July 2013, Walgreens had attempted to acquire Toronto-based Shoppers Drug Mart, which would have marked Walgreens' first expansion into Canada and outside the U.S., but ultimately acquired by Loblaw Companies.
+Later on September 10, 2013, Walgreens announced it had acquired Kerr Drug.

+In the summer of 2014, a corporate relocation to Switzerland was considered as part of a merger with Alliance Boots, a European drugstore chain.
+This drew controversy as many consumers felt that it was an attempt at tax inversion.
 In August 2014, Walgreens purchased the remaining 55% of Alliance Boots.
 The combined company became known as the Walgreens Boots Alliance and was headquartered in Chicago.
 In December of that year, Walgreens purchased the Almus Pharmaceutical generic brand.
 Also that year, Walgreens acquired Farmacias Benavides.
-On July 28, 2016, Walgreens announced it would shut down Drugstore.com, as well as Beauty.com, in order to focus on its own Walgreens.com website.
-On September 19, 2017, the Federal Trade Commission (FTC) approved Walgreen's fourth attempt to purchase Rite Aid, with 1,932 stores for $4.38 billion total.
+On July 28, 2016, Walgreens announced it would shut down Drugstore.com, as well as Beauty.com, to focus on its own Walgreens.com website.
+On September 19, 2017, the Federal Trade Commission (FTC) approved Walgreens' fourth attempt to purchase Rite Aid, with 1,932 stores, for $4.38 billion.

-2020s

-In February 2020, Walgreens announced the appointment of Richard Ashworth as president of the company, but he left within the year.
-Prior to the appointment, he served as president of operations for Walgreens.
+In February 2020, Walgreens announced the appointment of president of operations Richard Ashworth as company president, but he left within the year.

-Corporate operations

-Walgreens has its corporate headquarters in Deerfield, Illinois.
-Walgreens has had a technology office located in Chicago since 2010.
-The location serves as their digital hub.

-In November 2010 Walgreens filed a trademark infringement lawsuit against the Wegmans supermarket chain, claiming the "W" in the Wegman's logo is too similar to Walgreens'.
-The lawsuit was settled in April 2011, with Wegmans agreeing to discontinue use of its "W" logo by June 2012, although the supermarket retained the right to use the "Wegmans" name in script.
-According to Jo Natale, Wegmans director of media relations, "The cost of making relatively minor changes to a limited number of products was much less than the cost of litigating this case to the end."

-In the summer of 2014, a corporate relocation to Switzerland was considered as part of a merger with Alliance Boots, a European drugstore chain.
-This drew controversy as many consumers felt that it was an attempt at tax inversion.
-On August 5, 2014, Walgreens announced that it would not be relocating its headquarters.

-As of August 31, 2019, the company operated 9,277 stores in the United States.
+Walgreens announced it was closing 150 locations in the U.S. (plus 300 in the UK) in June 2023.

+On June 27, 2024, Walgreens said it would close a "significant portion" of its 8,600 U.S. locations within three years as it struggled to keep up with a fast-changing retail pharmacy industry.
+The company said 25 percent, or around 2,150 of its stores were underperforming and would be considered for closure.
+It did not identify any closure locations.

+In December 2024, Walgreens Boots Alliance was in talks to sell itself to private equity firm Sycamore Partners.
+In March 2025, Walgreens announced it had finalized a deal with Sycamore Partners to go private for an equity value of $10 billion.
+It was reported on August 28, 2025 that the acquisition of Walgreens was complete, ending its run as a publicly traded company.